 Twenty-one years ago, I witnessed a local devastation that went global within seconds.
 The plight of 9/11 brought all four corners of the world together on its knees.
 And when I reel back to that day in 2001, one question still resonates with me.
 “Why, God?”

 By Linda Froehlich Santavicca

 Now this is eternal life: that they know you, the only true God, and Jesus Christ,

 whom you have sent.
 John 17:3

 Making my way through a crowd of pedestrians, I get to my destination.
 My co-workers are listening to updates from a transistor radio.
-Coming through the airwaves is a woman screaming about the other tower.
+Coming through the staticky airwaves is a woman screaming about the other tower.
 We run out to Hudson Street and watch in horror as the second tower comes crashing down.
 Amidst the sweeping tornado of dust, we hear the exploding, echoing sounds from the tower.
 Clap.
 Clap.
-Clap as each floor from the top hits the one below.
+Clap as each floor hits the next one below.
 This is not just an accidental plane crash.

 Very new in my faith, I ask, “Why, God?”
 And I am not alone.
 The world cries out, “How can this happen?”
 “How can a loving God allow such destruction?”
 “How can a mighty God allow the evil one to take 3,000 innocent lives?”
 All these questions and in His sovereign voice, He replies, “I am with you and will watch over you wherever you go” (Genesis 28:15b).